Danny Rowlands Deputy Head Wellbeing, Teacher of French, Head of Outdoor Education, International Students Co-ordinator

 My main passion is rock climbing and mountaineering in all their guises, winter and summer, be it in the unrivalled beauty of the Scottish mountains, my beloved Cumbria, or the larger ranges of continental Europe.

 Canoeing and kayaking come a close second, on sea, loch and river.

 Fell running is my preferred way of keeping fit (though it has rather failed to do so over the last couple of years!) and my next project will be the Welsh 3000s.

-The life of a Housemaster can be somewhat surreal and can move remarkably quickly from moments of intense difficulty to moments of hysterical comedy- such is life in the company of 60 teenage boys!
+The life of a Housemaster could be somewhat surreal and moved remarkably quickly from moments of intense difficulty to moments of hysterical comedy- such is life in the company of 60 teenage boys!
 Helping boys through personal difficulties is without doubt the most rewarding aspect of the job, but the fact that these times are punctuated by much more entertaining happenings is also crucial: parents’ faces at the sight of 2 years’ worth of accumulated junk, boys’ farcical attempts to cover up misdemeanours, the awkwardness of the boy-girl divide at a social, to name but a few.